Monitoring with Rich Data: Abstract

 \section{Abstract}

+We offer a new perspective on the issue that commonly used contracts tend to be simple, even though standard models predict more complicated optimal contracts.
 We consider moral hazard problems where a principal has access to rich monitoring data about an agent's action.
-Rather than focusing on optimal contracts (which are known to in general be complicated), we characterize the optimal rate at which the principal's payoffs can converge to the first-best payoff as the amount of data grows large.
-Our main result suggests a novel rationale for the widely observed binary wage schemes, by showing that such simple contracts achieve the optimal convergence rate.
+Rather than focusing on optimal contracts, we measure the performance of contracts by analyzing the rate at which the principal's payoffs converge to the first-best as the amount of data grows large.
+Our main result shows that the optimal convergence rate to the first-best is achieved by binary wage schemes, suggesting a novel rationale for this simple and widely observed class of contracts.
 Notably, in order to attain the optimal convergence rate, the principal must set a lenient cutoff for when the agent receives a high vs.\ low wage.
 In contrast, we find that other common contracts where wages vary more finely with observed data (e.g., linear contracts) approximate the first-best at a highly suboptimal rate.
 Finally, we show that the optimal convergence rate depends only on a simple summary statistic of the monitoring technology.
 This yields a detail-free ranking over monitoring technologies that quantifies their value for incentive provision in data-rich settings and applies regardless of the agent's specific utility or cost functions.